-Since the floods of 1995 were not as severe as in 1993/94, in most places along the Rhine and its tributaries the damage figured half the costs of 1993/94.
-The High and Upper Rhine areas reported only minor damage.
-Koblenz escaped greater damage this time due to an earlier and better preparation.
-Moreover, the Moselle carried much less water than in 1993/94, while the flood waves from Rhine and Moselle did not combine at the same time.
-This left more time to the authorities and the population to organize the disaster response than in 1993.
-Cologne had to cope with an even 6 cm higher and a longer lasting peak of the Rhine flood wave.
-This caused the flooding of the movable flood barrier and the inundation of the old town centre once again.
-But due to a better preparation and timely evacuation, this time the damage was limited to just half the 1993/94 amount.
+Nevertheless, the floods of 1995 were not as severe as in 1993.
+In most places along the Rhine and its tributaries the damage was less.
+Earlier and better preparation served to reduce the harmful impact of the floods.
+Moreover, the Moselle carried much less water than in 1993, while the flood waves from Rhine and Moselle did not combine to amplify.
+This left more time to the authorities and the population to organize the response than in 1993.
+In Cologne the movable flood barrier and the inundation of the old town centre were once again flooded.
+Better preparation and timely evacuation kept the costs of damages caused by the flood limited to just half of the 1993 amount.